 Some local authorities operate a points system, giving each household on the list a number of points depending on its circumstances.
 If your circumstances change – for example, you have a new baby – you should tell the local authority so that it can update your household’s record.
 You should also tell the local authority if your address has changed since you went on the housing list.

 If you want to know your position on the housing list, ask the local authority.
 Your position may go up or down depending on the circumstances of other people on the list and as your own circumstances change.
 In practice, priority is generally given to families and older people rather than single people or couples without children.

 If you are in private rented accommodation while waiting for local authority housing, you may be eligible for the Housing Assistance Payment (HAP), which has been introduced to replace long-term Rent Supplement.
 If you are housed under HAP, your housing need is deemed to have been met and you will no longer be on the local authority’s housing list.
 However, if you still want to be considered for social housing you can apply to be placed on the local authority's transfer list.
 If you apply for a transfer within 2 weeks of getting the letter confirming your HAP payment, any time that you spent on the housing list can be taken into account when your local authority considers your application.
 If you apply for a transfer at a later date, the time that you previously spent on the housing list will not count.

 The allocation process

 When the local authority is planning to offer you accommodation, it must review its assessment of your household’s eligibility and need for social housing.
-It must also confirm that your application is still valid as regards connection with the area and selection of area of choice.
+It must also confirm that your application is still valid, for example, it will check that you still have a connection with the area.

 If you have chosen to be considered for accommodation provided by a housing association or other approved housing body (by ticking the 'voluntary/co-operative housing' box on the social housing application form) one of these organisations may contact you if suitable accommodation becomes available.